WELCOME TO OUR PARISH WEBSITE!

 Summer Youth Camp For School-age Children.

-The camp program includes: talks on the Law of God, games, arts and crafts, campfires, hiking, etc.
+The camp program included: talks on the Law of God, games, arts and crafts, campfires, hiking, etc.

 PATRONAL FEASTDAY FOR ST. NICHOLAS CATHEDRAL - December 21 & 22